 Sea level rise (SLR) and disturbances from increased storm activity are expected to diminish coastal habitats available for sea turtle, seabird, shorebird, and beach mouse nesting by removing habitat as well as inundating nests during critical incubation periods.

 Many ecosystem models, particularly those that are “mechanistic” (based on an understanding of processes), are over-parameterized (not identifiable).
+As a result, model parameters are selected (not estimated using an optimization technique), parameter

 The South Atlantic Conservation Blueprint is a living spatial plan to conserve natural and cultural resources for future generations.
 It identifies shared conservation priorities across the South Atlantic region.
 The first Blueprint, Version 1.0, was released in March 2014.